marioy47/blog-site/posts/mdx-deck-developer-presentations-part-1/index.md

 }
 ```

-Note that the name `slides.mdx` was selected **by me** at the start.
-And here it means that `mdx-deck` will try to open a file called `slides.mdx` to generate the presentation.
+The `mdx-deck` comand requires the name of the `.mdx` file to execute.
+That's why I appended the `slides.mdx` at the end.
+Because that's the name that I selected for my presentation.

 ## First slides of your presentation